hayes/pothos/packages/plugin-federation/README.md

 ## Disclaimer

 Apollo federation 2 is still in alpha, and the API of this plugin may change in the future.
-This is an early release intended to allow early adopeters to build federation compatible schemas with pothos, but this plugin may not be as stable as other parts of the Pothos eco-system.
+This is an early release intended to allow early adopters to build federation compatible schemas with pothos, but this plugin may not be as stable as other parts of the Pothos eco-system.

 ## Usage